-11.4 Verification certificates in respect of EMEs
+Verification certificates In respect of EMEs 11.2

-- 11.4.1 In terms of the Generic Codes of Good Practice, an enterprise including a sole propriety with annual total revenue of R10 million or less qualifies as an EME. - 11.4.2 In instances where Sector Charters are developed to address the transformation challenges of specific sectors or industries, the threshold for qualification as an EME may be different from the generic threshold of R10 million.
-The relevant Sector Charter thresholds will therefore be used as a basis for a potential bidder to qualify as an EME.
+11.2.1 In terms of the Generic Codes of Good Practice, an enterprise including a sole propriety with annual total revenue of R10 million or less qualifies as an EME.

+11.2.2 In instances where Sector Charters are developed to address the transformation challenges of specific sectors or industries, the threshold for qualification as an EME maybe different from the generic threshold of R10 million.
+The relevant Sector Charter
-- 11.4.3 EMEs are deemed to have a B-BBEE status of "level one (1) contributor if it is 100% Black owned.
-In instances where EMEs more than 51% owned by black people, such EMEs qualify as "B-BBEE status level three (2) contributors".
-Where EMEs is 0% Black owned, such EMEs qualify as "B-BBEE status level four (4) contributor. - 11.4.4 Sufficient evidence to confirm a qualifying EME is a certificate issued by an Accounting Officer (as contemplated in the CCA), a similar certificate issued by a Registered Auditor or a Verification Agency and a thorn affidavit issued by the Commissioner of Oath.

-11.5 Planning, stipulation of preference point system to be utilised and the determination of designated sectors
+- thresholds will therefore be used as a basis for a potential bidder to qualify as an EME.
+11.2.3 Sufficient evidence to confirm a qualifying EME is a certificate issued by an Accounting Officer (as contemplated in the CCA), a similar certificate issued by a Registered Auditor, or a Verification Agency and a thorn affidavit issued by the Commissioner of Oath. - 11.3 Planning, stipulation of preference point system to be utilised and the determination of designated sectors - 11.3.1 Prior to the invitation of bids, the Accounting Officers is required to:

-- 11.5.1 Prior to the invitation of bids, the Accounting Officers is required to: - 11.5.1.1 Properly plan for the provision of services, works or goods in order to ensure that the resources that are required to fulfil the needs identified in the strategic plan of the institution are delivered at the correct time, price, place and that the quantity and quality will satisfy those needs. - 11.5.1.2 As far as possible, accurately estimate the costs for the provision of the required services, works or goods.
-This is in order to determine and stipulate the appropriate preference point system to be utilised in the evaluation and adjudication of the bids and to ensure that the prices paid for the services, works and goods are market related. - 11.5.1.3 Estimated costs can be determined by conducting an industry and commodity analysis whereby prospective suppliers may be approached to obtain indicative market related prices that may be utilised for benchmarking purposes.
-Based on the findings, the relevant preference point system (80/20 or 90/10) to be utilized for the evaluation of the bid must be stipulated in the bid documents; and - 11.5.1.4 Determine whether the services, works or goods for which an invitation is to be made have been designated for local production and content in terms of Regulation 9 of the Preferential Procurement Regulations.
-This will entail the inclusion of a specific condition in the bid documents that only locally produced services, works or goods or locally manufactured goods with a stipulated minimum threshold for local production and content will be considered.
-This will subsequently have a direct impact on the evaluation of the bid.
+Properly plan for the provision of services, works or goods in order to ensure that the resources that are required to fulfil the needs identified in the strategic plan of the institution are delivered at the correct time, price, place and that the quantity and quality will satisfy those needs.

+- 11.3.2 As far as possible, accurately estimate the costs for the provision of the required services, works or goods.
+This is to determine and stipulate the appropriate preference point system to be utilised in the evaluation and adjudication of the bids and to ensure that the prices paid for the services, works and goods are market related. - 11.2.3 Estimated costs can be determined by conducting an industry and commodity analysis whereby prospective suppliers may be approached to obtain indicative market related prices that may be utilised for benchmarking purposes.
+Based on the findings, the relevant preference point system (80/20 or 90/10) to be utilized for the evaluation of the bid must be stipulated in the bid documents; and

-11.6 Administrative Criteria
+11.4 Administrative Criteria

-All bid documents issued should include that Municipal Bid Documents forms which should be completed in full and signed by the bidders.

-The applicable standard Municipal Bid Documents include:
+- 11.4.1 All bid documents issued should include that Municipal Bid Documents forms whichshould be completed in full and signed by the bidders. - The applicable standard Municipal Bid Documents include: - a.

-- a.
 MBD 1 Invitation to bid - b.
 MBD 2 Tax Clearance Certificate Requirements - c.
 MBD 3.1 Price Schedule Firm Prices (Purchases) - d.
 MBD 3.2 Price Schedule Non-Firm Prices (Purchases) - e.
-MBD 3.3 Prices Schedule (Professional Services)
+MBD 3.3 Prices Schedule (Professional Services) - f.

-- f.
 MBD 4 Declaration of interest - g.
-MBD 5 Declaration for Procurement above R10 Million (All applicable taxes included) - h.
-MBD 6.1 Preference Points Claimed in terms of Preferential Procurement Regulation 2011 - i.
-MBD 6.2 Local Content - j.
-MBD 7.1 Contract Form Purchases of goods/ works - k.
-MBD 7.2 Contract Form Rendering of services - 1.
-MBD 7.3 Contract Form- Sale of goods/ works - m.
-MBD 8 Declaration of bidder past supply chain practices - n.
+MBD 5 Declaration for Procurement above R10 Million (All applicable taxes included) - MBD 6.1 Preference Points Claimed in terms of Preferential Procurement Regulation 2011

+- MBD 7.1 Contract Form Purchases of goods/ works i. - MBD 7.2 Contract Form Rendering of services j. - k.
+MBD 7.3 Contract Form- Sale of goods/ works - I. MBD 8 Declaration of bidder past supply chain practices - m.
 MBD 9 Certificate for Independent Bid Determination

-The following mandatory documents should be included with the bid:
+11.3.2 The following mandatory documents should be included with the bid: